cirosantilli/latex-submodule/readme.md

     cd shared
     ./install

+# usage

+once installed, all the usage is based on `make`, and you can get usage information by running:

+    make help

 # warning: data loss

 all output and auxiliary files are put in the output dirs specified in the makefile.